Types of Superannuation Contributions and Caps

 Downsizing Contribution - From 1 July, 2018

-If you are 65 or older and you or your spouse have owned your residence in Australia for a period of 10 years or more at the date of sale, you may each be able to make a non-concessional contribution to super of $300,000, referred to as a "downsizing" contribution - subject to any contribution being made into super within 90 days of sale.
-Subject to empowering legislation, the eligibility age to make downsizer contributions into superannuation will reduce to 60 years of age, likely from 1 July, 2022.
+From 1 July, 2018 individuals who owned main residences in Australia for a period of 10 years or more at the date of sale, have been able (in concert with their partners/spouses even if they have not been joint owners) were able to make a non-concessional contribution to super of $300,000 from the proceeds of the sale of the residence, referred to as a "downsizing" contribution - subject to any contribution being made into super within 90 days of sale.
+With effect from 1 July, 2022 the eligibility age to make downsizing contributions into superannuation was reduced to 60 years of age,and then further reduced to age 55 on 1 January, 2023.

 Transfer Balance Cap

-If your total super balance is at or over the current Transfer Balance Cap ($1.7M as at July 1, 2021, previously $1.6M) then you aren't able to make any further non-concessional contributions to your super.
+If your total super balance is at or over the current Transfer Balance Cap ($1.9M as at July 1, 2023) then you aren't able to make any further non-concessional contributions to your super.

 An Overview